ConnorSweeneyDev/TerminalMusicPlayer/README.md

 A fast and simple music player for the terminal. 'p' to pause, 'n' to go next, 'u' and 'd' for volume up and down, 'q' to quit.
 Alternatively, media controls for pause, skip and stop work too.
 Also has discord integration, showing information about the song being played, the current session, the status of the player and song progress.
+Additionally, it uses ffmpeg to retrieve the mean decibel level of the current song and normalizes around -14dB when calculating the volume level.

 https://github.com/ConnorSweeneyDev/TerminalMusicPlayer/assets/75945279/b4bbb381-3121-4223-ac8b-b01c84be278a